gayan415/kubernetes-for-fun/README.md

 # Kubernetes
-This repository contains some of learning materials for Kubernetes.
+This repository contains some Kubernetes concept learning materials which I deployed on AWS during my self-study.